bytewizer/cert2src/README.md

  --path        Output chain root certificate as base-64 encoded PEM format to file.
  --code        Set output format as csharp source code array.
  --width       Width of the source code array output (default 18).
+ --namespace   Namespace used when creating code array output.
+ --classname   Class name structure used when creating code array output.
 ```
 Note: you can included the --path flag without a path and it will default to the executable path location.